Clan Anderson

-Clan Anderson is a Scottish clan that is recognized as such by the Lord Lyon King of Arms.
-However, as the clan does not currently have a chief recognized by the Court of the Lord Lyon, it is therefore considered an armigerous clan.
-Variations of the surname are however considered septs of several other clans of the Scottish Highlands: The surname MacAndrews is considered a sept of the Clan Mackintosh and Clan Chattan, and also associated with the Clan MacDonell of Glengarry.
-The surnames Andrew and Andrews are considered septs of the Clan Ross.
+Clan Anderson is a Lowlands Scottish clan.
+As the clan does not currently have a chief recognised by the Court of the Lord Lyon, it is therefore considered an armigerous clan.
+Variations of the surname are however considered septs of several other clans of the Scottish Highlands: The surname MacAndrews is considered a sept of the Clan Mackintosh and the wider Clan Chattan Confederation.
+Clan Anderson is also associated with the Clan MacDonell of Glengarry.
+The surnames Andrew and Andrews are also considered septs of the Clan Ross.